 - Vegetables: cabbages, greens (leafy), greens (lettuces)

-- Education and Training: demonstration, on-farm/ranch research, youth education
+- Education and Training: demonstration, on-farm/ranch research, technical assistance, workshop, youth education, outreach

-- Farm Business Management: feasibility study, marketing management, whole farm planning
+- Farm Business Management: budgets/cost and returns, community-supported agriculture, feasibility study, market study, whole farm planning

 Agricultural productivity of Kratky’s non-circulating hyrdoponics method in cropping specialty vegetables for limited resource grower in Manu’a.

 This project aims to research and quantify the key benefits of Kratky’s non-circulating hydroponics system for a limited resource grower in Manu’a; promote healthy foods and lifestyle on a remote island; and develop sustainable agriculture for a rural community.

 The project will take place on a 4.5-acre farm on the island of Ta’u-Manu’a, one of the five main islands including two coral atolls that make up the territory of American Samoa.
 The opportunity to implement Kratky’s non-circulating method will pilot a new and modern method of farming on the island.

 Research will be based on production of pok choi and lettuce varieties in greenhouse conditioning, quality of produce, and quantity.
 Comparisons to current farming methods will provide data that will evaluate and develop agricultural growth.

 The Manu’a islands have a high percentage of its population being of Native Samoan ancestry and continue to preserve their rural lifestyle.
 The quality of life and food security of the people are currently dependent on an undsteady import of foods from the main island Tutuila, which is also the territory’s port of entry.